 Late afternoon — in particular at sunset — is the MOST popular time to get married, primarily because the photos are stunning.

-When planning the time, remember that Sunset in the Caribbean is earlier in the winter (around 6:00pm) than in the summer (around 7:30pm).
-If this time slot is really important to you, you’ll need to plan waaaay ahead!
-If you can’t get that time at your desired resort, have your wedding earlier in the day, and just do a few photos later on the beach at sunset.
+The Hour: When planning the time, remember that Sunset in the Caribbean is earlier in the winter (around 6:00pm) than in the summer (around 7:30pm).
+If the sunset time slot is really important to you, you’ll need to plan waaaay ahead!
+If you can’t get that time at your desired resort, have your wedding a wee bit earlier in the day, and following the ceremony just do a few photos on the beach at sunset.

-Working with the Wedding CoordinatorKnow this: You won’t get attention from the wedding staff until around 30 days before your wedding, so please don’t expect it.
-They’ll confirm your date/time/venue, but remember that in the months leading up to your wedding, they’re busy with the hundreds of brides getting married before you.
+Working with the Wedding CoordinatorKnow this: Aside from scheduling your ceremony and ensuring you understand your paperwork obligations and deadlines, you won’t get attention from the wedding staff until around 30-45 days before your wedding, so please don’t expect it.
+Remember that in the months leading up to your wedding, they’re busy with the hundreds of brides getting married before you.
 It’s okay to email them questions, but be considerate and patient, and they’ll appreciate it.
 When it’s your turn, they’ll take good care of you.

 When it IS your turn, be prepared!
 Decide ahead of time on the particulars from the options they’ve presented to you – venue décor, seating arrangements, dining options, etc. The LAST thing they want to hear is “I don’t know, what do you think?“.
-If you’ve made some arrangements outside of their options — for example if you’ve asked a friend to shoot video or to conduct the ceremony — be sure the wedding coordinator knows about it, and get the proper work-permits as required by Mexican law.
+If you’ve made some arrangements outside of their options — for example if you’ve asked a friend to shoot video or to officiate the ceremony — be sure the wedding coordinator knows about it, and get the proper work-permits as required by Mexican law.
+There may also be fees associated if you bring in your own providers….this is standard in the destination wedding industry so don’t get huffy about it, remember that your provider is taking a job away from someone at the destination and while it may save *you* money, it costs someone else their income.
+Try asking your local Church how they’d feel if you bring in your cousin – who just happens to have gotten ordained online – to conduct your ceremony.

 The Bachelor/Bachelorette PartyYou have two options: A) have it at home before the trip, or B) plan the outing for while you’re at your destination.